dcasota/ollama-scripts/README.md

 pip install langchain
 ```

-The main.py of the langchain-document example loads and processes a pdf document.
-We simply change the pdf weblink by changing the OnlinePDFLoader line.
+Modify the pdf source weblink in main.py by changing the OnlinePDFLoader line.
-The document proposed is from the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch/en/continuing-education/business).
+The document proposed below is from the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch/en/continuing-education/business) and contains the timetable of the CAS Cybersecurity and Information Risk Management which starts in January 2024.

 ```
 # load the pdf and split it into chunks